lukjak/enmet/README.md

 # Enmet - The Encyclopaedia Metallum API

 _Enmet_ is a programmatic API to Encyclopaedia Metallum - The Metal Archives site.
 It allows convenient access to specific Metal Archives data from python code.
-It was designed for ease of use and ease of development/maintenance.
+It is designed for ease of use and ease of development and maintenance.

 What _Enmet_ is great for:
 - Cleaning and extending tags of your CD rips/downloads collection. _Enmet_ was created, because I wanted to add some more metadata to my CD rips/downloads and found existing packages hard to use and/or hard to extend for my needs.